govau/notify-client-java/README.md

 You can filter by:

-* `sending` - the message is queued to be sent by the provider.
+* `created` - the message is queued to be sent to the provider.
+The notification typically only remains in this state for a few seconds.
+* `sending` - the message has been passed on to our providers to send to the recipient, and we are waiting for delivery information.
 * `delivered` - the message was successfully delivered.
 * `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
 * `permanent-failure` - the provider was unable to deliver message, email does not exist; remove this recipient from your list.